amanshah2711/personal-site/server/static/pages/geometry.md

 Let \\(x, t \in \mathbf{R}^n\\) be given vectors where \\(x\\) is the input vector we want to shear.
 Consider the line( or plane) consisting of vectors perpendicular to \\(t\\) and choose \\(s \in \mathbf{R}^n\\) to be a vector in this line(or plane) perpendicular to \\(t\\).
 Shift this line(or plane) perpendicular to \\(t\\) until it intersects \\(x\\).
 Now add a multiple of \\(s\\) to \\(x\\) that is proportional to both \\(\mu \in \mathbf{R}\\) and the distance between the shifted line(or plane) and the one through the origin.
 This is more complicated in nature although does capture the notion of shearing. *Highly Recommended: Draw pictures and examples*

+A helpful quote from Kahan's notes[^1],
+> A good way to visualize the effect of an elementary shear is to imagine a deck of playing cards stacked straight so that the stack’s sides look like rectangles.
+Shearing the deck slides the cards, keeping their respective edges parallel, in such a way that the stack’s sides remain parallelograms.
+The bottom card stays fixed in the plane ...

+In our notation the bottom card that remains fixed corresponds to \\(s\\).

 **Exercise:** You should verify that if you choose, \\(\mu = 1, s = \begin{bmatrix} 1 \\\\ 0 \end{bmatrix},\\), and \\(t = \begin{bmatrix} 0 \\\\ 1 \end{bmatrix}\\) that you get the shearing matrix \\(\mathbf{S}_{s, t}^{\mu} = \begin{bmatrix}1 & 1 \\\\ 0 & 1 \end{bmatrix}\\).